Customer Service Automation in 2024: The Ultimate Guide

 As increasingly more companies offer 24/7 support, customers are used to getting help at any time.
 If customers have a problem and you ask them to wait until the next day, you risk losing them.

 A self-service portal or chatbot widget helps clients quickly find answers, whether it’s midnight on a weekday or early on a Sunday morning.
-You can further use a virtual phone number software like Cloudtalk.
-It allows you to have agents in different time zones.
+You can further use customer service phone software, it allows you to have agents in different time zones.
 Thus, there may be someone available at any time.

 Improving Agents’ Productivity